 James Arnett teaches courses in western humanities, and 20th/21st-century British, postcolonial, and transnational literature.
+He also teaches courses in the Women's Studies program.
 His research interests are affect, postcolonial, psychoanalytic, and Marxist theories, materialism, literary realism, and ethics.
 His work has been published in Literature Interpretation Theory and Doris Lessing Studies.
 His current research is on contemporary transnational African novels.

 Research and/or Creative Interests